foresterre/cargo-msrv/book/src/commands/find.md

 **`--release-source` source**

 Select the rust-releases source to use as the release index.
-Available options are `rust-changelog`, `rust-dist` and `offline`.
-The first will parse the Rust changelog file to determine which Rust releases have been made, the second will index the Rust S3 distribution bucket, and the third reads an index which is bundled with `cargo-msrv` itself, and therefore requires no network access.
+Available options are `rust-changelog`, `rust-dist`, `github` and `bundled`.
+The first will parse the Rust changelog file to determine which Rust releases have been made, the second will index the Rust S3 distribution bucket, the third calls the GitHub API to get the releases list of the repository, and the fourth reads an index which is bundled with `cargo-msrv` itself, and therefore requires no network access.
 The bundled index is only up-to-date up to the moment the `cargo-msrv` binary was built.
+The `bundled-unless-outdated` source combines `bundled` with a configured online source.

 **`--path` directory-path**